Leave Your Leaves

 Take the pledge to leave your leaves at the Keep Durham Beautiful website to help increase climate resilience and biodiversity.
 You can make a difference one yard at a time!
 People who pledge can pick up a free sign while supplies last at the NC Cooperative Extension, 721 Foster St., Durham Monday-Friday 8:30am-5pm.

 emerging as adults in the spring – photo by Barbara Driscoll

-For questions or ways to get involved with this project, send email with the subject line “Leave the Leaves” to email@example.com.
-For more information about why leaves are so important, read our two blog articles on the subject, Leave the Leaves! and Littering with Leaves.
+For questions or ways to get involved with this project, send email with the subject line “Leave Your Leaves” to email@example.com.

 New Hope Audubon Society was awarded a Sustainable Communities grant from the Triangle Community Foundation in the amount of $15,000 to create and pilot a “Leave Your Leaves” public education program enhancing environmental conservation efforts in our local communities.